 As you can tell, these accidents are not common in the United States.
 However, injuries, loss of life, property damage and suffering can be devastating for the affected parties.
 A bus accident law firm will be able to help you fight for any compensation you may be owed and hold any negligent parties at fault for your injuries.

 Filing a legal claim can be a complicated process.
 When you have been injured, you don’t want to take on the bus company and other parties by yourself.
 An attorney may be able to help you find those responsible for the accident and hold them liable for your damages.
 An attorney will protect your rights throughout the entire process.
 A bus accident lawyer will help you seek any compensation that you may be due for your injuries.

-Injuries in a bus accident can range from back and muscle pain to severe lifelong injuries such as paralysis or amputated limbs.
-Buses have a higher risk of rollovers, which can lead to catastrophic injuries.
+There are many ways a bus accident can inflict injury upon those involved.
+Additionally, buses have a higher risk of rollovers, which can lead to catastrophic injuries.
+Injuries from a bus accident can range from back and muscle pain to severe lifelong injuries such as paralysis or amputated limbs.

 Some of the most common bus accident injuries include: